xenomedia/xeno-base/README.md

 $ git commit -m "web and vendor directory from composer install"
 $ git remote add origin ssh://ID@ID.drush.in:2222/~/repository.git
 $ git push --force origin master

+update robo.yml.dist and the env file with your new environment’s name.
+Run robo setup

+Run the Drupal site setup

+Run drush config-get "system.site" uuid

+Update  config/system.site.yml with your website’s uuid, sitename and email address.

+Run drush cim-y

+Export your database from adminer.xeno-base.test

+Upload your database to the livedb folder on xenostaging.

+Update the jenkins file with your website information.
+Search for SITENAME and replace with the correct site name.

+If you make any changes, run drush cex-y

 ```
 * The `--team` flag is optional and refers to a Pantheon organization.
 Pantheon organizations are often web development agencies or Universities.
 Setting this parameter causes the newly created site to go within the given organization.
 Run the Terminus command `terminus org:list` to see the organizations you are a member of.
 There might not be any.